Endangering the Welfare of a Child

-- is a parent, guardian or other personal legally charged with the custody and care of the child;
+- is a parent, guardian, or other person legally charged with the custody and care of the child;

-- is a member of an organized religious group or church with a set of tenets which provide for prayer as the principal treatment of illness; and
+- is a member of an organized religious group or church with a set of tenets that provide for prayer as the principal treatment of illness; and

 - the parent or guardian treated or caused another to treat the sick child in accordance with such tenets.

 Contact a Queens criminal defense lawyer at the Law Office of Rochelle S. Berliner to discuss the particular facts and circumstances of your case if you have been charged with Endangering the Welfare of a Child or contributing to the delinquency of a minor.
 Rochelle S. Berliner is experienced in fighting these cases throughout New York City.

 Law Office of Rochelle S. Berliner represents clients facing domestic violence charges in all boroughs of New York City, including Manhattan, Brooklyn and the Bronx.

 - Domestic Violence